laurennoell/Lariat-Crafting/README.md

 ### Step 1:
 Gather the necessary materials.
 The materials that are **not** spec/class specific are:

-            1. **Spark of Ingenuity** (Biweekly questline - you should have at least 1)
+            1. Spark of Ingenuity (Biweekly questline - you should have at least 1)
-            2. **30 Primal Chaos** These come from outdoor activities/raid/pvp/dungeons/playing the game
+            2. 30 Primal Chaos These come from outdoor activities/raid/pvp/dungeons/playing the game
-            3. **Shimmering Clasps** Just buy them from the Auction House
+            3. Shimmering Clasps Just buy them from the Auction House
-            4. **Illimited Diamond** - AH.
-Probably fine to buy rank 2 since daranorr can guarantee a rank 4 neck with rank 2.
+            4. Illimited Diamond - AH.
+If you're really strapped on cash, you can get rank 2 but if you get rank 3, the neck will be rank 4 which is really nice.
-            5. **Elemental Harmony** - Kind of expensive.
-Buy it from the Auction house.
+            5. Elemental Harmony - Buy it from the Auction house.
-            6. Some kind of an **infusion** either primal or concentrated primal.
+            6. Some kind of an infusion either primal or concentrated primal.
 I think go with primal if you have it (drops 1 per m+11 or higher completed), if you don't its fine because you can recraft them in the future without the need for an ingenuity.